Velliv begins collaboration with the Danish AI company, 2021.AI, to secure a leading position within AI Governance

 Pension provider, Velliv, has entered into a collaboration with Danish artificial intelligence (AI) company, 2021.AI.

 The partnership follows a greater focus from the European Union (EU), after it published its Data guidelines and Ethical Guidelines for Trustworthy AI model development in February 2020.
 The purpose is to ensure consumer rights as well as responsible processing of consumer data now and in the future.

 Velliv will use 2021.AI’s GRACE AI platform, a leader within AI Governance.
 GRACE standardizes processes and workflows across areas such as data management and AI model development to secure complete transparency, traceability, and audit trails.

 Christine Hunderup, CDO in Velliv, and Mikael Munck, CEO, and founder of 2021.AI

-“With the Grace platform, we have a head-start supporting the EU’s guidelines to improve citizens’ trust in organizations’ use of data and AI.
+“With the GRACE AI platform, we have a head-start supporting the EU’s guidelines to improve citizens’ trust in organizations’ use of data and AI.
 We can ensure full traceability and documentation to support the new EU’s guidelines for those working with data and AI, what they are working on, and not least, who is responsible for the work.
-Grace supports this via a combination of complete audit trail, history and Impact Assessments, which is a range of specific questions and considerations, that organizations must go through in the AI model development,” says Mikael Munck, CEO and founder of 2021.AI.
+GRACE supports this via a combination of complete audit trail, history and Impact Assessments, which is a range of specific questions and considerations, that organizations must go through in the AI model development,” says Mikael Munck, CEO and founder of 2021.AI.